-Stepoc Installation Details

-The Real Alternative to Shuttered Concrete
+Stepoc Installation Details The Real Alternative to Shuttered Concrete

-General

-Stepoc has a grey, paint quality block finish, which is typically finished with paint, plaster or render.
+General Stepoc has a grey, paint quality block finish, which is typically covered with paint, plaster or render.
 In certain circumstances where the appearance is not of primary importance the blocks can be left fair-faced - this is at the discretion of the client.

 Stepoc is available in three widths - 200mm, 256mm & 325mm, with each containing a number of components that are typically required to construct the wall.
 Anderton Concrete provide a set of standard drawings for every project which show the method of constructing corner and end details as well as the setting put positions for the vertical steels.

 Tolerances (blocks manufactured to BS EN 15435:2008)

-- Height ±2mm
+Height ±2mm

-- Length ±2mm
+Length ±2mm

-- Width ±2mm
+Width ±2mm

 Concrete Mix

 The concrete should possess the strength as specified by the structural engineer who is designing the project but be not less than a C28/35, with a minimum slump of 150mm and a maximum aggregate size of 10mm.
 The mix should contain no less than 300kg of OPC per cubic metre.
 Filling of the blocks should be ideally accomplished by a concrete pump and the design of the concrete should take this into account.
+A reducer nozzle can be used to reduce the flow of concrete.

 Alternative methods to pumping may be used, provided that the fresh concrete can flow in a similar manner to pumped concrete.
 For example, a concrete column skip such as that shown on the right.
 The method of transportation and placing must not incur an additional risk to the stability of the wall.
 For this reason concrete should never be discharged or poured at 90° to the wall To allow initial setting, 24 hours should elapse between pours of concrete.
 Concrete should finish 50-75mm below the top of the block to provide a key for subsequent courses, with the vertical bars finishing high enough above the concrete to provide the lap specified by the structural engineer.
 Mechanical Vibration is not required due to the fluid nature of the poured concrete.
+The volume of concrete required for each wall thickness is as follows: